impal0r/zack/README.md

  - Left-click the keyboard in Poke mode to pass input to the simulated computer

 ## Programming Zack:
-Documentation can be found in the files `instr.txt`, `assemble.txt` and `bios.txt` - I recommend opening these in a text editor with fixed-width characters as they use a bit of ASCII formatting (outdated, I know).
-The example programs all come with source code; in particular `bios.src` and `maze2.src` contain a lot of explanatory comments.
+Documentation formatted as fixed-width text is found in the files `instr.txt`, `assemble.txt` and `bios.txt`.
+This was written by me a few years ago when I wasn't as good at writing documentation, so I apologise in advance both for the formatting and for the style.
+Also, all the example programs have source code, and  `bios.src` and `maze2.src` in particular contain a lot of explananatory comments, and `noughts-crosses.src` also uses a lot of the features.

 Programs for Zack are written as `.src` files, using a custom assembly language described in `assemble.txt` and `instr.txt`.
-They are compiled using the `assemble.py` assembler, producing a hexadecimal file (or memory image) with the extension `.mem`.
-Such an image can be loaded and run in Zack by following the steps under "Running Zack".
+They are compiled using the `assemble.py` assembler, producing a file with the extension `.mem`, which can be read by Logisim so it can be loaded into Zack's memory module.

-The assembly language definition is based on Intel syntax.
+The custom assembly language is based on Intel syntax.
 The assembler supports single-line comments, labels (which you can jump to or call), defining constants in memory, basic arithmetic expressions (eg. `0xf100+'a'`), and some preprocessor macros including `#include` and `#define` statements.
-It does not support any arithmetic expressions beyond single addition, and does not support strings like some fully-fledged modern assemblers.
+It does not support any arithmetic expressions beyond single addition, and does not support strings like modern assemblers.

-For examples, please have a look the `.src` files in the project, especially `maze2.src` and `noughts-crosses.src`.

-Note that the routines defined in the "BIOS" and programs in this project don't use a standard calling convention, so they take arguments and return values in different registers.
+Note that the routines defined in the "BIOS" and programs in this project don't use a single standard calling convention, so they take arguments and return values in different registers.
 This allows for multiple return values and some micro-optimisation, but makes the code a little more confusing.
-Each function documents which registers it takes each argument in and where it returns each value, in a comment on its top line in `bios.src`.
+I would normally avoid doing this, but Logisim has a very slow clock speed and I was frustrated.
+Each function documents which registers it uses, and the calling convention, in comments.

 ### Notepad++ syntax highlighting
 I have included a Notepad++ user defined language file, `userDefineLang.xml`, which allows Notepad++ to properly syntax highlight `.src` files.